ethereum/py-evm/docs/introduction.rst

 .. note::

-  This project is still in an alpha state and not yet meant to be used by regular consumers to connect to the main Ethereum network.
-We are quickly progressing forward and shoot for an MVP in a matter of weeks rather than months.
+  Trinity is currently in **public alpha** and can connect and sync to the main ethereum network.
+  While it isn't meant for production use yet, we encourage the adventurous to try it out.
+  Follow along the :doc:`Trinity Quickstart </guides/trinity/quickstart>` to get things going.

 Further reading
 ---------------

-Follow along the `Quickstart <quickstart>`_ to get things going.
 Here are a couple more useful links to check out.

+* :doc:`Trinity Quickstart </guides/trinity/quickstart>`
 * `Source Code on GitHub <https://github.com/ethereum/py-evm>`_
 * `Public Gitter Chat <https://gitter.im/ethereum/py-evm>`_
-* `Get involved </contributing>`_
+* :doc:`Get involved </contributing>`